 Louvain4Ageing: a multidisciplinary research platform on the challenges of population ageing

-It promotes a dynamic of exchange and study across the university’s three sectors and federates talented and dedicated UCL researchers who study key life transitions and what it takes to age well.
+It promotes a dynamic of exchange and study across the university’s three sectors and federates talented and dedicated UCLouvain researchers who study key life transitions and what it takes to age well.
 Louvain4Ageing is part of the Louvain4 interdisciplinary research initiative, which aims at meeting the great challenges of our time.

 The members of Louvain4Ageing conduct projects in: